Introduction

 Since bb 0.2.6 pods can be obtained via the pod-registry.

-This is an example script which uses bootleg as a pod to convert hiccup to HTML.
+This is an example script which uses the fswatcher pod to watch a directory for changes:

 #!/usr/bin/env bb